davidascher/quark/WORKNOTES.md

 - chrome doesn't unescape urls, figure out whether to slugify
 - make easy to deploy to show it, and to get towtruck working

-Bugs
+TODO

+* escape search terms (e.g. to do multi-word searches) & sql-sanitize them
-	- on rename, history gets borked because the old page no longer exists.  fix.
+* on rename, history gets borked because the old page no longer exists.  fix.

 Deferred features
 	- screenshots of links in database (easy, see 	https://github.com/fzaninotto/screenshot-as-a-service)